LearnersGuild/phase-interviews/foundations-to-practice/practice/README.md

 - The live coding interview will have __all the same sections__ as this practice exam, but the __exact tasks will vary__.
 For example, you may be asked to:
   - write a different kind of SQL query
   - utilize GET data in the *Express GET Route* section
-  - add an element to the DOM
+  - remove an element from the DOM

 - Refer to the (TODO: some link here) list of topics covered to understand the possible range of topics.